minskylab/neocortex/README.md

 *🚧 Neocortex is work in progress, it pretends to be a big collaborative project*

 ###  TODO
+- [x] Think the paradigm and write the first types of neocortex.

 - [x] Describe a Cognitive Service interface (`type CognitiveService interface`)